rondagdag/why-ai-in-js/explain-in-generations/README.md

 ## Requirements

+### Browser Requirements
-- Google Chrome version 116 or later
+- Google Chrome version 138 or later

-- Permissions:
+### Hardware Requirements
+- **Operating System**: Windows 10 or 11; macOS 13+ (Ventura and onwards); or Linux
+  - Chrome for Android, iOS, and ChromeOS are not yet supported
+- **Storage**: At least 22 GB of free space on the volume that contains your Chrome profile for Gemini Nano download
+- **GPU**: Strictly more than 4 GB of VRAM
+- **Network**: Unlimited data or an unmetered connection for initial model download

+### Permissions
 - `"sidePanel"`: Required for the extension's side panel interface
 - `"activeTab"`: Required to access the current page's content
 - `"generativeContentAPI"`: Required for AI-powered text generation

+**Note**: If available storage space falls below 10 GB after download, the model will be automatically removed and will need to be redownloaded when requirements are met again.

 ## API Notes

-This extension uses Chrome's Generative Content API, which:
+This extension uses Chrome's built-in Summarizer API with Gemini Nano, which:
-- Is free to use
-- Runs locally on the user's device
+- Is free to use and runs locally on the user's device
-- Does not send data to external servers
+- Does not send data to external servers, ensuring privacy
-- Requires Chrome version 116 or later
+- Requires Chrome version 138 or later
+- Uses Gemini Nano model which is automatically downloaded on first use
+- Supports various summarization types (key-points, tldr, teaser, headline) and formats
+- Before using APIs that use Gemini Nano, review the [People + AI Guidebook](https://pair.withgoogle.com/guidebook/) for best practices

+**Important**: Please acknowledge [Google's Generative AI Prohibited Uses Policy](https://policies.google.com/terms/generative-ai/use-policy) before using this extension.

 ## **What's next for 🌟 Explain in Generations**
 - Enhanced generational context awareness